-The Peninsula Clarion is one of Alaska’s most widely recognized daily news publications.
-We are located in the Kenai-Soldotna area, one of Alaska's most thriving and diverse economic locations.
-Our printed circulation covers most of the Kenai Peninsula and beyond, while our online edition reaches users worldwide.
+Located in the Kenai- Soldotna area, the Peninsula Clarion is one of Alaska’s most recognized news publications.
+Serving a thriving and diverse economic location, the printed circulation covers the majority of the Kenai Peninsula, while the online edition reaches users worldwide.

 The Peninsula Clarion got its start in 1970 as a strident little weekly that editorialized on all its pages.
-It was purchased by Dick Morgan, Max Swearingen and Pat O’Connell in 1970.
+In 1975 the paper was purchased by Dick Morgan, Max Swearingen, and Pat O’Connell.

 In those early years, the paper was printed in a building next to an area bar in Old Town Kenai.
 One former editor likened the location to a “cubicle”.
 The Clarion has since moved to its present (and larger) location on Trading Bay Road.